wsoltys/pacedev/sw/re/platform/zxspectrum/filmation/6809/readme.txt

 to be able to improve speed with some code optimisations before the final release.

+Sun/moon frame graphics glitch: under certain circumstances, remnants of the sum/moon either side of the frame in the right-hand side of the panel are visible.
+This is an artifact of the original code, however on the ZX Spectrum these areas were given a black-on-black attribute in order to conceal them.
+The Amstrad CPC, OTOH, extended the width of the frame sprite to cover the remnants.
+I intend to rectify this on the Coco3 port before final release.

 Joystick (and hence direction control) support has not been implemented.
 I plan to add that before the final release.
 The keyboard controls may be modified and/or enhanced also.